Starting at Whole Foods in Richmond and finishing at The Turks Head in St. Margarets…

 1.Take a trip on the river

 This stretch of the Thames is used all year round by local rowing clubs and from March to October, the passenger boats begin their summer schedule of leisurely journeys from Kingston to Hampton Court and Richmond.
-A round trip to Hampton Court will take 70 minutes ( a great way to avoid the inevitable traffic jams for the Hampton Court Flower Show in Early July).
+A round trip to Hampton Court will take 70 minutes ( a great way to avoid the inevitable traffic jams for the Hampton Court Palace Garden Festival (usually in July).
 For a quicker trip back, Hampton Court rail station is a hop away from the river opposite the Palace.
 Kingston to Richmond by boat is a longer trip, taking an hour each way.
 See turks.co.uk and Parr Boat Hire for times.
-You can hire electric boats at hartsboats.com.
+You can hire electric boats at Kingston Bridge goboat.com.

 2. Do the Historic Kingston Walk

 You can’t really talk about things to do in Kingston without mentioning shopping.
 Like most market towns, Kingston’s layout makes it easy to navigate and much of it is pedestrianised.
 It has a main high street, a picturesque ancient market square, a shopping mall (Bentall Centre) and a vintage shopping area on London Road, all connected by small streets packed with cafes and small independents.
-Kingston is hugely popular as a shopping destination and has really blossomed in the last couple of years with the refurbishment of the Market Place and an explosion of great new places to eat.
+Kingston is hugely popular as a shopping destination and has really blossomed in the last few years with the refurbishment of the Market Place and Riverside.
 For more information about shopping in Kingston see Shopping.

 4. Eat al fresco by the Riverside